 What is this page?

-A host like Neocities, which is a spiritual successor to Geocities, is period-accurate in my opinion.
-Plus, I needed something fast.
-A while back, I began to archive a huge load of QB programs including games, utilities, demos, and code samples.
-The collection (over 2000 games and 400 samples as of now) is planned to be distributed via Torrent as soon as everything is properly sorted out.
-I wanted to have a place to share the link when it's done.
+In late 2018, I stumbled upon a handful of QB files I had preserved on an old hard drive.
+Looking for more over the internet, I realized that most website were now broken or totally wiped out.
+So I began archiving as much as I could: games, utilities, demos, code samples... the collection (over 2000 games and 400 samples as of now) is planned to be distributed via Torrent (or maybe hosted on archive.org) as soon as everything is properly sorted out.
 While a part of me is very well aware it's a stupidly big project that only appeals to a niche audience, I also believe there's both a historical and educational value to these files.

 Why QB specifically?